mostly-ai/mostlyai-engine/README.md

 ...all within your own compute environment, all with a few lines of Python code 💥.

-Models only need to be trained once and can then be flexibly reused for various downstream tasks — such as regression, classification, imputation, or sampling — without the need for retraining.
+Note: Models only need to be trained once and can then be flexibly reused for various downstream tasks — such as regression, classification, imputation, or sampling — without the need for retraining.

-Two models are available:
+Two model classes are available:

 1. `TabularARGN`: For structured, flat or sequential tabular data.
 2. `LanguageModel`: For semi-structured, flat textual tabular data.